jgmcelwain/qewe/README.md

 // create a new entry which can be passed to `enqueue`. returns the entry.
 Qewe.prototype.createEntry(value: T, priority?: number): QeweEntry<T>;

-// add a new entry to the queue. returns the new queue entry.
+// add a new value to the queue. returns the new queue entry.
+// NOTE: if you are using the value/priority signature then the priority argument
+// is only optional when when `options.inferValuePriority` is defined for the instance.
 Qewe.prototype.enqueue(entry: QeweEntry<T>): QeweEntry<T>;

-// add a new value to the queue. returns the new queue entry.
-// NOTE: the priority argument is only optional when when `options.inferValuePriority` is defined for the instance.
 Qewe.prototype.enqueue(value: T, priority?: number): QeweEntry<T>;

 // returns the first value in the queue (without removing its entry, like dequeue does).